Royal Hues Beneath the Lens

 “But I am a worm, and no man;a reproach of men, and despised of the people.” — Psalm 22:6

-Perhaps that is part of why these colors still feel strangely powerful beneath the microscope.
+Perhaps this is part of why these colors still carry such weight beneath the microscope.

-The microscope became more than a scientific instrument.
-It became a way of seeing hidden worlds through color.
+The microscope becomes more than a scientific instrument.
+It becomes a way of seeing hidden worlds through color.

 And over time, the pathologist begins to realize that color itself carries memory.